TrevorHinesley/abracadabra/README.md

 ## Usage

+* Requires JQuery and JQuery-UJS (rails.js)
-* Requires JQuery, JQuery-UJS (rails.js), Bootstrap and Font-Awesome (unless you override the framework specific classes with CSS)
+* Bootstrap and Font-Awesome are the default, but you can override the CSS and/or customize the icon classes (see [Configuration](#configuration))

 In your `application.css`, AFTER Bootstrap (currently only supports Bootstrap), include the css file: